-British photographer Richard Peters has won European Wildlife Photographer of the Year 2015 with a photograph of a fox in his back garden
+British photographer wins European Wildlife Photographer of the Year with photo of a fox in his back garden

 [Photo credit: GDT EWPY 2015/Richard Peters]